-A: The Corps will recommend that Congress deauthorize the locks and dams.
-Then the locks and dams will be turned over to the General Services Administration for disposal.
-The dams would pass out of Federal ownership and the Corps would no longer be authorized to operate or maintain the dams or the navigation channel.
+A: The Corps will recommend Congress deauthorize the locks and dams.
+Then, the locks and dams will be turned over to the General Services Adminstration, or GSA, for disposal.
+The dams would pass out of federal ownership, and the Corps would no longer be authorized to operate or maintain the dams or the navigation channel.